 Well on to how I first tried pickling grapes.
-I actually received a box of beautiful green interlaken grapes from a friend and had way to much to use before they went off but certainly not enough to make jelly.
+I actually received a box of beautiful green interlaken grapes from a friend and had way to much to use before they went off, but certainly not enough to make jelly.
 Interlaken are small green seedless grapes that are similar I suppose to champagne grapes in looks but not flavor of course.
 Well now I was in a conundrum!
 I hate to waste any food but had no way to use them up and I remember reading in the above book about pickled grapes.
 What the heck I thought!
 If we don't like them we can throw them to the chickens!
 Rather than cutting the grapes in half I pickled them whole as they were so tiny and the results were just delicious.
-They aren't vinegary or salty at all but more like a whole cranberry sauce only grape flavored.
-My very picky family just loved it and we ate them with roast chicken or turkey.
+They aren't vinegary or salty at all but more like whole cranberry sauce only grape flavored.
+My very picky family just loved it and we ate them with roasted chicken and it was at the table for Thanksgiving.
 This also is a wonderfully easy recipe which also earns brownie points for me.
 So this year with grapes on a great sale I bought a bunch just for making into pickles.
 I used her dark grape recipe and these are called midnight beauties and are seedless eating grapes.
+But I will say that I liked the results from the smaller whole grapes much better.
+You can often find interlaken grapes at farmers markets, or use some other seedless small grape.

 WASHING AND STEMMING THE GRAPES